Tennessee Licensing Overview for a Barber

 - Apply for registration with the Tennessee Board of Barber Examiners

 - Ensure your license remains up to date

 The completion of a formal barber program or apprenticeship

 In Tennessee there is only one method in which to gain the necessary qualifications to become a licensed barber: a formal barbering program.
 Students are required to undertake a minimum of 1500 hours of registered coursework at a barber college.
 This will be sufficient to practice as a barber following examinations.

 The state of Tennessee does not currently allow apprenticeships as a career path to become a barber.

 Undertake state licensing exams

-In the state of Tennessee, there are two licensing exams that must be completed: the theoretical exam and the practical exam.
+In Tennessee there are two licensing exams that must be completed: the theoretical exam and the practical exam.
 Barber examinations in Tennessee are written and conducted by the PSI.
-There is a $70 fee that must be paid for when registering for each exam.
+There is a $70 fee that must be paid when registering for each exam.

 The main concepts that will be covered in the theory exam may include (but are not limited to) the following: